jonatanhal/jonatanhal.github.io/_posts/2014-10-22-Encrypted-ZFS-on-FreeBSD-using-GELI.markdown

 In our commands above, we simply create a single partition that encompasses the entire drive.
 **Repeat this step for every hard drive you want to build your encrypted pool with.**

+### Update regarding necessary kernel-modules
+The kernel-modules required for geli & zfs are not necessarily loaded by a default installation of FreeBSD, and we can make sure the modules we need are loaded by running the commands `kldload crypto` `kldload geom_eli` `kldload aesni`, as root.

 # A Key, A lock & GELI
 So in my case, I wanted to encrypt my array of disks using a key.
 Geli allows the use of a key